Dildz/SPT-Fika-OracleARM--Docker-Compose-Guide/README.md

 Then we clone the repository.

-you can do this with:
+You can do this with:

 ```
 git clone https://github.com/Dildz/SPT-Fika-modded--Docker-Guide.git